 What is a Heating Element?

 A heating element converts electrical energy into heat through the process of resistance, otherwise known as Joule heating.
 The electric current passing through the element encounters resistance, which produces heat.

-Typically, heating elements are made from a coil, ribbon or strip of wire that provides heat like a lamp filament.
-Heating elements contain an electric current, which flows through the coil or ribbon or wire and becomes very hot.
+Typically, heating elements are made from a coil, ribbon, or strip of wire that provides heat like a lamp filament.
+Heating elements contain an electric current, which flows through the coil, ribbon, or wire and becomes very hot.
 The heating element converts the electrical energy passing through it into heat, which is distributed outward in every direction.

 Heating elements help convert electricity into heat.
 However, to understand how a heating element works, we must remember some basic electricity lessons.

 First, conductors are good carriers of electricity.
 Conversely, insulators are bad carriers of electricity.
 Both conductors and insulators provide resistance to electric currents that flow through them, although in different amounts.
 Conductors offer a low resistance, while insulators offer a high level of resistance.
-So, electronic circuits include resistors, which control how much current flow.
+So, electronic circuits include resistors, which control how much current flows.
 Finally, how does a heating element work?

 “Resistors work by converting electrical energy to heat energy.
 In other words, they get hot when electricity flows through them.
 But it’s not just resistors that do this.
 Even a thin piece of wire will get hot if you force enough electricity through it.
 That is the basic idea behind incandescent lamps (old-fashioned, bulb-shaped lights).
 Inside the glass bulb, there is a very thin coil of wire called a filament.